soloyes/tic-tac-toe/README.md

 - Work only with 3x3 and 4x4 fields by random chanse.
 - First step is init by random chanse.
 - This is a random game, there is no AI
+- There is a choise between CLI or GUI